-The family were living in Thunder Bay, Ontario, Canada.
-Head of the household Margaret Neville was 57 years of age, she had five children living at home, Robert age 26, and Andrew age 20, both Druggists by trade, Lena age 18, Felix age 14,and Margaret age 11, there was also a Lodger by the name of Henry McRyrtaey age 24.
+The family wwas living in Thunder Bay, Ontario, Canada.
+Head of the household was Margaret Neville who was 57 years of age.
+There were five children listed at home They were Robert 26, and Andrew 20 were both both Druggists by trade.
+Lena was 18, Felix was 14,and Margaret 11.
+There was also a Lodger by the name of Henry McRyrtaey aged 24.

 Andrew spent three months at SeafordArmy Camp and when hostilities ceased he was transferred to Kinmel Camp, Rhyl to await repatriation to Canada.
 The winter of 1919 was harsh and conditions at Kinmel Camp at the end of the war were severe, there was a shortage of every type of commodity and the camp was overcrowded with the daily influx of soldiers waiting for ships to take them home.

 It would appear that Andrew was suffering from mental health issues that were not evident or addressed by medical services.
 Tragically he ended his life on 5th February 1919 by self inflicted wounds and was pronounced dead at number 9 Canadian Hospital, Kinmel Park.
 There is a short but graphic account of what happened to him in a small newspaper cutting which can be seen by scrolling down past the Google map.